• Bread Machine

 • After removing the bread from the bread loaf pan, don’t forget to remove the mixing paddle if it is stuck in the bread.
 Use oven mitts as the mixing paddle will be very hot coming out of the bread machine.
 Or wait until the bread is completely cooled and then remove the mixing paddle.

-• Please read Bread Dad's tips section below for extra information on how to make this recipe successfully & to avoid common bread machine mistakes.
+• Please read the recipe's tips section on Bread Dad (BreadDad.com) for extra information on how to make this recipe successfully & to avoid common bread machine mistakes.

 Notes